Navjotbians/image-crawler-app/README.md

 ```bash
 {"tasks":2,"tasks_ids":{"0216a0a0-ab90-11eb-9f69-0242ac140002":3146,"93941796-ab91-11eb-929f-0242ac140002":3088},"time_taken":{"0216a0a0-ab90-11eb-9f69-0242ac140002":"63.40-seconds","93941796-ab91-11eb-929f-0242ac140002":"60.93-seconds"},"urls_requseted":4}
 ```
-		Statistics return JSON
+Statistics return JSON that shows history of all the jobs we have executed after running the docker container.
-		* `tasks` - represents the number of POST requests(job) you have executed so far after running the docker container.
-In this code `tasks` :2 because I have executed POST request twice.
+* `tasks` - represents the number of POST requests(job) you have executed so far.
+If `tasks` :2 that means I have executed POST request twice and each POST request gets a unique job ID.
+* `"task_ids"` - is a dictionary where keys are job ID's and values are the total number of URLs found during the execution of respective job.
+* `"time_taken"` - is a dictionary where keys are job ID's and values are the total execution time taken by the respective job.
+* `"urls_requested"` - It shows the total number of root urls executed.
+When we run POST request for first time, `"urls_requested"` will be 2 because we are passing 2 url (`["https://golang.org","https://4chan.org/"]`) in the POST request.
+If `"urls_requested"` : 4 that means we have executed our post request twice with two urls in each request so the total requested urls become 4.
+This history is cleared when you stop and exit the docker container

 ## Improvement Scope
 * Multi-threading and coroutine can be used to see if the throughput time improves